 The junior year also moves students to invest time in self-assessment questionnaires and conversations.
 Parents contribute significantly to the counseling process by providing information on questionnaires and through meetings with the counselors.
-The aim is to address student learning styles, academic preferences, interests and to develop a preliminary college list that will reflect performance and special talents.
-We also work to suggest ways to use and plan for college visits during the spring break and summer that may help refine thinking about college possibilities.
+The aim is to grasp student learning styles, academic preferences, interests in developing a preliminary college list that will reflect performance and special talents.
+We will suggest ways to use and plan for college visits during breaks that may help refine thinking about college possibilities.
+Junior year inevitably involves students taking appropriate SAT, or the ACT and Advanced Placement tests.
+College counselors help students consider options that may ultimately best represent them, mindful that different colleges require different (or no) standardized testing as part of their admission processes, with an eye toward keeping as many options open as may be possible.

-Junior year ...continues next page...
+Junior year ... continues next page...

-Support for Students with Collegiate Athletics Interests
+Support for Students with Collegiate Athletic Interests